lookthisisaddy/Location-Guide/README.md

 - Location history

 ### Contributions
-Any help related to code cleaning, design changes or real heavy code changes are always welcome.
+Any help related to code cleaning, design changes or real heavy code changes is always welcome.